-Our Prague Castle After Dark tour is more of a historical walk than a ghost tour, but a few people on the walk have been asking if there are any ghosts at the castle as well as the Old Town of Prague.
+Our Alchemy & Mysteries of Prague Castle tour is more of a historical walk than a ghost tour, but a few people on the walk have been asking if there are any ghosts at the castle as well as the Old Town of Prague.
 So for all those interested in the paranormal side of the world’s largest castle complex, here a few of the supernatural residents…

 There is a ‘white figure’ said to haunt the cathedral, and he is mentioned in several legends.
 Firstly, a bell ringer who was in the habit of drinking too much and staggering into the cathedral drunk most nights, saw this figure looming over him in the St Wenceslas Chapel, and was warned to reform his ways and never enter the cathedral in that state again.
 The second report came from 1753, when a soldier patrolling the third courtyard around the cathedral saw lights burning in the windows, and when he went nearer to investigate, spotted a figure in white coming out of the Golden Gate (at that time, the main entrance to the cathedral).